JaimePolidura/Bukkit-Class-Mapper/README.md

 Finally we will create the class which will represent the command.
 This class needs these things:

-1º)  Be annotated with [USER=363717]@command[/USER].
+1º)  Be annotated with @Command.
 This annotation will have the basic description of your command.
 It includes two values.
 String name.
 This is required.
 It represents the name of the command.
 If you want your class to represent subcommands this will be as easy as do this @Command(name = “friend list”) main command: friend, subcommand: list

 boolean canBeTypedInConsole.
 This is not required.
 If you want your command to be typed in the console you would set this to true.
 As default this is set to false.